 Whether you've given your garden fence a new lick of paint or opted for a stylish trellised design, a series of spike lights is an easy way to show it off when night falls and create a welcoming vibe.

 If you have flower beds alongside your garden boundaries, play around with the positioning of the lights to create interesting silhouettes and shadows.
 You could consider highlighting a favorite plant, too – such as this colorful acer.

 Don't be afraid to layer up your scheme for different effects.
 Here, for example, we like how additional globe-shaped lights have been added to bring extra definition and character to a seating spot.

 What is the best color for landscape lighting?

-Adding lighting landscape ideas to your backyard can have wonderful results, but pick the wrong color and it might miss the mark.
+With landscaping with lights, you can create wonderful results, but pick the wrong color and it might miss the mark.

 Lighting color is measured on a Kelvin (K) scale, which refers to how cold or warm the tone is.
 The lower the number, the more amber the tone: 3000K and below is considered warm.
 Higher numbers have a cooler, more bluish-white tone.

 It's best to stay away from cooler tones when planning your landscaping lighting.
 As the experts at Lightology (opens in new tab) explain on their website, bluish tones can make environments appear 'sickly or unnatural, imparting a sense of uneasiness, and being on edge.'
 Instead, they suggest opting for warm color temperatures – '2700K LED is ideal, and 3000K is okay, too.'
 The former mimics the comforting glow of a campfire, so it's ideal for a laid-back outdoor living space.
 Slightly cooler tones can often be better matched for contemporary themes.

 At the end of the day, however, it's all down to the look you want to create.
 Plus, you may wish to use some bolder colors in your scheme, such as red, yellow, or green for additional drama.